globulus/simi/README.md

 # A class instance, immutable by default (See Classes section)
 pen = Pen("blue")

-# A struct (which can also be accomplised via Class instancing)
+# A value class/struct (which can also be done via Class instancing)
 point = [x = 10, y = 20]

 # An array/list is created as a regular object, but without any keys